-Process and employ information for a variety of academic, occupational, and personal purposes.
-I Read, analyze, and evaluate complex literary and historical texts written from particular points of view or cultural experiences, with an emphasis on works of literature from the British Isles. a.
+CRITICAL LITERACY Process and emp loy information fo or a variety of academic, occupational, and personal purposes.
+RECEPTION READING Read, analyze, and evaluate complex literary and historical texts written from particular points of view or cultural experiences, with an emphasis on works of literature from the British Isles.
 Read, analyze, and evaluate a play by William Shakespeare, including an examination of its contributions to the English language and its influences on other works of literature.
 Synthesize information from two or more graphic texts to draw conclusions, defend claims, and make decisions.
 Examples: tables, graphs, charts, digital dashboards, flow charts, timelines, forms, maps, blueprints Evaluate how an author explicitly exhibits his/her cultural perspective in developing style and meaning.
 Evaluate an author's use of characterization, figurative language, literary elements, and point of view to create and convey meaning.
-CRITICAL LITERACY RECEPTION READING READING a.
-Evaluate how an author's use of characterization, figurative language, literary elements, and point of view to create and convey meaning.
-Process and empl loy information f or a variety of academic, occupational, and personal purposes.
-5. Evaluate structural and organizational details in texts to determine the author's purpose, including cases in which the meaning is ironic or satirical.
-6. Analyze a text's explicit and implicit meanings to make inferences about its theme and determine the author's purpose.
-7. Compare and/or contrast the perspectives in a variety of fiction, nonfiction, Read, analyze, and evaluate complex literary and historical texts written from particular points of view or cultural experiences, with an emphasis on works of literature from the British Isles.
-Read, analyze, and evaluate a play by William Shakespeare, including an examination of its contributions to the English language and its influences on other works of literature.
-Synthesize information from two or more graphic texts to draw conclusions, defend claims, and make decisions.
-Examples: tables, graphs, charts, digital dashboards, flow charts, timelines, forms, maps, blueprints Evaluate how an author explicitly exhibits his/her cultural perspective in developing style and meaning.
-Evaluate an author's use of characterization, figurative language, literary elements, and point of view to create and convey meaning.
 Evaluate structural and organizational details in texts to determine the author's purpose, including cases in which the meaning is ironic or satirical.
 Analyze a text's explicit and implicit meanings to make inferences about its theme and determine the author's purpose.
+Compare and/or contrast the perspectives in a variety of fiction, nonfiction, informational, digital, and multimodal texts produced from diverse historical, cultural, and global viewpoints, not limited to the grade level literary focus.

-Read, analyze, and evaluate texts from science, social studies, and other academic disciplines and explain how those disciplines treat domain-specific vocabulary and content and organize information.
-Follow instructions in technical materials to complete a specific task.
+8. Read, analyze, and evaluate texts from science, social studies, and other academic disciplines and explain how those disciplines treat domain-specific vocabulary and content and organize information.
+9. Follow instructions in technical materials to complete a specific task.
 Example: Read and follow instructions for formatting a document.
 LISTENING 10.
 Determine through active listening the purpose, credibility, and effectiveness of a speaker or multiple sources of information by evaluating tone, organization, content, and verbal and non-verbal cues and identifying any fallacious reasoning or distorted evidence.
 EXPRESSION WRITING 11.
 Compose, edit, and revise both short and extended products in which the development, organization, and style are relevant and suitable to task, purpose, and audience, using an appropriate command of language. a.
 Incorporate narrative techniques into other modes of writing as appropriate.
 Examples: flashback, anecdote, foreshadowing, story-telling, sensory details, character development b.
 Write explanations and expositions that examine and convey complex ideas or processes effectively, develop the topic utilizing and citing credible sources of information or data when relevant, use intentional transitions, choose precise vocabulary, and maintain an organized structure and style. c.
 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence, making intentional rhetorical choices to convey a specific tone or style, including intentional transitions, and providing a logical conclusion that captures the larger implications of the topic or text.
 12. Within diverse and collaborative writing groups, effectively and respectfully demonstrate a willingness to make necessary compromises to accomplish a goal, share responsibility for collaborative work, and consider contributions made by each group member.

-SPEA G 13.
+SPEA AKING 13.
 Evaluate the credibility and accuracy of sources from diverse media and/or formats and then use multiple suitable sources of information to develop an idea or further a position.
-14. Actively engage in collaborative discussions about topics and texts, expressing their own ideas by respectfully contributing to, building upon, and questioning the ideas of others in pairs, diverse groups, and whole class settings. ------ --
+14. Actively engage in collaborative discussions about topics and texts, expressing their own ideas by respectfully contributing to, building upon, and questioning the ideas of others in pairs, diverse groups, and whole class settings.